How To Lather Shaving Soap: Simple Lathering Guide

 Why Should You Use Shaving Soaps?

-What shaving soaps offer is a bit more of a stiffer, fluffy lather, allowing to create a cushion between the razor and your face.
-A combination of a high-quality razor and shaving soap is ideal for reducing the risk of cuts and irritation.
-A shaving soap allows the blade of your razor to glide faster and more seamlessly across the skin.
-It makes shaving hassle-free and also serves as a lubricant in protecting your skin.
+Shaving soaps offer a stiffer, fluffy lather, creating a cushion between the razor and your face.
+Dermatologists say combining a high-quality razor and shaving soap is ideal for reducing the risk of cuts and irritation.8 A shaving soap allows your razor to glide faster and more smoothly across the skin, and it makes shaving hassle-free and protects your skin.

 It Moisturizes Your Facial Hair

-Shaving soap helps hydrate and moisturize your face during a shave, making those tough, thick facial hairs softer and more comfortable to cut.
-The less force you have to exert, the more comfortable your shave will be.
+Shaving soap helps hydrate and moisturize your face during a shave, making those tough, thick facial hairs softer and more comfortable to cut.9 The less force you exert, the more comfortable your shave will be.

 Shaving soaps include moisturizing ingredients that keep your skin hydrated and soften your hair for a more comfortable shave and post-shave feel.
-You no longer have to worry about irritation or tenderness that you might get later on after you shave.
+You no longer have to worry about irritation, pain, or swelling you might get after you shave.
 Shaving soaps have soothing effects that your skin needs.

 It Lubricates Your Skin

-Shaving soap removes the beard’s oil using a brush and allows water to penetrate the facial hair.
-As a result, it is easier to shave and remove hair without hassle than by using gels, canned shaving creams, or foams.
+Shaving soap removes the beard’s oil using a brush, allowing water to penetrate the facial hair.
+As a result, it is easier to shave and remove hair without hassle than using gels, canned shaving creams, or foams.

-Classified as an emollient, shaving soap’s thin layer of protection between the razor and your skin ensures minor irritation and friction.
-This quality of the combination of a clean, sharp razor and shaving soap decreases the risk of razor burn and prevents your razor from chopping or skipping across your skin.
+As an emollient, shaving soap’s thin layer of protection between the razor and your skin ensures minor irritation and friction.10 This quality of the combination of a clean, sharp razor and shaving soap decreases the risk of razor burn and prevents your razor from chopping or skipping across your skin.

 It Leaves Your Skin Feeling Refreshed

 As you shave off a line of shaving soap, you can distinguish the areas of your face that are shaved and unshaved.
-This visual aid means fewer missed spots, as well as fewer trim lines of hair you only catch later when you are out in public.
+This visual aid means fewer missed spots and fewer trim lines of hair you only catch later when you are out in public.

-Natural shaving soaps containing Vitamin E and avocado oil are highly recommended, especially for sensitive skin.
-These are gentle and capable of refreshing and calming the skin while allowing a close shave without experiencing irritation or razor burn.
+Natural shaving soaps containing Vitamin E and avocado oil are highly recommended, especially for sensitive skin.11 These are gentle and can refresh and calm the skin while allowing a close shave.